Riimu/Kit-ClassLoader/README.md

-For example, if your class 'Foo\Bar\Baz' was located in the file '/path/to/Library/Baz.php', you could register the path using `addPrefixPath()` and load the class as demonstrated in the following example:
+For example, if your class 'Foo\Bar\Baz' was located in the file '/path/to/Library/Baz.php', you could register the path using `addPrefixPath()` and specifying the namespace as demonstrated in the following example:

 ```php
 <?php